 • Memrise

-Why are mobile apps great for English?
+Why use mobile apps for English?

 😉 Flexible and convenient

-🎯 Personalized learning
+🎯 Personalized education

 Many apps adapt to your level and track your progress.
 Focus on what you need to improve and learn.